khushiiiip/khushiiiip/README.md

 ---
 ### ☕ Fun Little Things
-> 🌳 I have a favorite tree outside my window — it’s my coding buddy.
+> 🌳 I have a tree outside my window and I love it.
 >
 > 🎬 When I’m not debugging, I’m watching Pixar movies (Wall-E, Ratatouille, list is endless!!).